egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 by and within this same resolver (so any secondary resolver has to stay out during that particular query/answer set).

-Why is the break of the chain link not really a full-stop break?
+Why is this break of the chain link not really a full-stop break?

 Like in Proof of Work (PoW), which is a cryptocurrency concept, you still have to validate the entire DNSSEC chain before declaring the crypto-money valid.

-Arguably, a full-stop break on a sub-TLD domain trusted key by the DNSSEC validator chain loop processing is an OK option for a privately-rolled DNS tree, but never as a publicly-available option.
+Arguably, a full-stop break on a sub-TLD domain trusted key by the DNSSEC validator chain loop processing would be an OK option for a privately-rolled DNS tree, but NEVER as a publicly-available option.

-Until we solve the technical issues of publically-available option, we shouldn't deploy the private TLD DNSSEC yet, despite my trekking the desert for 8 years and the need to quench my parched throat because of this.
+Until we solve the technical issues of publically-available option, we shouldn't even be deploying the private TLD/LAN DNSSEC yet, despite my trekking the desert for 8 years and the need to quench my parched throat because of this.